 2018 Author of the book Magic Happens - the story of Painting with Parkinsons

 This full colour 100+ page book records the first 23 years of the innovative TPwP program devised and coordinated in Canberra, Australia, by artist Nancy Tingey.
+The book is also available in e-book format, containing links to video.

 Excerpt from Magic Happens - the story of Painting with Parkinsons: